twynsicle/yaml-speeddial/README.md

 - Hierarchical organization of bookmarks (groups, subgroups, sites)
 - YAML-based configuration for easy maintenance
+- Real-time YAML validation with error feedback
 - Vue.js-powered interface
 - Built with Plasmo framework for cross-browser compatibility
-- CodeMirror integration for YAML editing
+- CodeMirror integration for YAML editing with syntax highlighting

 ## Technologies Used